 Greenlights - This is Matthew McConaughey's memoir.
 He is a fantastic writer with very funny stories which makes this book flow easily.
 The only thing I didn't like about it is that his bellybutton-gazing sometimes borders on pretentious.
 I still like him, and I will probably buy his next book when it comes out because I like the way he tells his stories.
 4 stars.

 And then in the second book, he follows a girl who's broken his heart in an attempt to get revenge, and he ends up falling in love with someone else and trying to be a better man for her.
 And he fails a lot.
-5 stars for both.
+5 stars for all three.

 The Last Affair - This was about two married people who have an extramarital affair and fall in love, but they can't be together.
 They eventually get found out, someone gets murdered, and in the end, another murder is being planned.
 The story is very twisty, and I did not predict who the killer was until it happened.
 The ending was totally crazy.
 4 stars.